 However, the awards for technical inventions, presented to individuals or teams, also impressively demonstrate how important it is to protect innovation.
 That is why the DPMA has supported many of these prestigious inventor and innovation awards for years.
-President Cornelia Rudloff-Schäffer and Vice-President Günther Schmitz are both members of the jury and/or members of the board of trustees of the following innovation awards:
+President Cornelia Rudloff-Schäffer, longtime former Vice-President Günther Schmitz and other executives of the DPMA are members of the jury and/or members of the board of trustees of the following innovation awards:

 Deutscher Zukunftspreis – the Federal President’s award for technology and innovation

 The Deutscher Zukunftspreis is an accolade for excellent inventions; it recognises the scientific-technological level of innovation, successful commercialisation and the creation of sustainable jobs.
 Furthermore, it aims to encourage young people to get involved in science and technology.
 This prize is presented personally by the Federal President.
 President Cornelia Rudloff-Schäffer is a member of the board of trustees, which determines the final criteria for the selection process.
 As an institution entitled to propose candidates, the DPMA also nominates projects for the Deutscher Zukunftspreis to the jury.
 As an inventor you can contact us about your projects.

 European Inventor Award